 "Lady of Eternity being one?"

 Hermione rolled her eyes.
 "Draconis.
-I am top student.
-Of course I am with you so far."
+I am top student of our year every year for eight years consecutively; of course I am with you so far."

 "Wow, retract your bloody fangs, Granger."
 He winked at her and proceeded with his explanation before she could retort.
 "I am the protector of the Ring of Chaos – don't ask."
 He said when he saw her mouth open.
 "Even I don't know all the details yet.
 I suppose I will learn my purpose in life after coronation," the sarcasm dripped from his voice, "regardless… I have to select two wingmen, two advisors, and you, of course.
 Then the coronation happens."